erraa/dondiscord/README.md

 # DonDiscord

-Someone wanted me to provide dankmemes on discord.
+Peter wanted me to provide memes on discord.
 This project was just an easy way for me to learn golang.
 Feedback, criticism and beer is always appreciated

 ## Getting Started